jackiehjm/stx-docs/doc/source/updates/kubernetes/performing-an-orchestrated-upgrade.rst

 Perform an Orchestrated Upgrade
 ===============================

-You can perform a partially-Orchestrated Upgrade of a |prod| system using the CLI and Horizon Web interface.
+You can perform a partially orchestrated Upgrade of a |prod| system using the CLI and Horizon Web interface.
 Upgrade and stability of the initial controller node must be done manually before using upgrade orchestration to orchestrate the remaining nodes of the |prod|.

 .. rubric:: |context|